OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

 The storage space per folder is limited.
 The administrator determines the available storage space.
-The default setting for the private and public folder is 100 MB.
-Your OpenOlat support is responsible for the increase of the quota.
-Please contact the corresponding contact person.
+The default setting for the private and public folders is 100 MB.
+To increase this quota your respective OpenOlat support center.
+Please contact the responsible contact person if necessary.

 ## Other types of folders